 Sirloin steak, sometimes sold as “top sirloin”, is best for kabobs.
 It has a rich beef flavor and it stays tender while cooking at a high heat.
 It does not have much marbling (fat) so take care not to overcook it.

-How to make a marinade for steak kabobs
+How to make an Italian marinade

 The best marinade for steak and vegetables has lots of flavor.
 Italian vinaigrette is a great choice.
 It has fat from the olive oil to keep everything moist on the grill, and the seasonings give the beef and veggies lots of great garlic and herb flavor.